What are Common Hand and Wrist Diseases?

 Wrist and hand diseases can be serious.
 Our doctors can help.
 Contact us.

 Make sure you take your medical condition seriously right from the start.
 Make an appointment with one of our experienced New York orthopedic hand surgeons.
-Contact us online or call 1-888-BONE-DOC (266-3362).
+Contact us online or call us.
 Our medical practice is in-network.
 As a result, your medical expenses will likely be fully covered by your medical insurance.
 Simply talk to a staff member at our office if you have any questions.
 We’re here to help you.

 A Ganglion cyst is a non-cancerous lump which develops on the joint in your hand or wrist.
 Ganglion cysts can affect anyone at any age.
 What causes these cysts remains unclear, but they may develop because of a defect in the joint.
 Our wrist surgeons know how to diagnose and treat Ganglion cysts.
 Sometimes, anti-inflammatory steroids injected into the cyst and immobilizing the wrist are effective treatments.
 Each case is different, however, and that’s why we want to examine your hand and properly diagnose your medical condition.

 A finger affected by a Boutonniere deformity is unable to straighten out often due to an injury to the tendon in the affected finger.
 Sometimes, a Boutonniere deformity occurs due to a traumatic injury.
 Other times, arthritis is to blame.
 In either case, physical therapy, immobilizing the finger with a splint or corticosteroid injections can be effective methods for treating a Boutonniere deformity.
 Surgery may be necessary, if the deformity is severe and does not respond to more conservative treatment methods.